Meet the Trustees

 He led the design and delivery of award-winning masterplans for new villages, inner city mixed use developments and rural housing schemes.
 His wider concern for the quality and delivery of housing led to involvement with various national advisory bodies, including the Commission for Architecture and the Built Environment, RIBA Housing Group, Housing Forum and The Academy of Urbanism.

 Although now retired, Ian is still very much involved in the built environment.
-He is currently chair of Winchester & Eastleigh design review panel, sits on the Hampshire review panel and is Vice Chair of his local Parish Council with particular responsibility for planning matters.
+He is currently Chair of Winchester & Eastleigh design review panel, sits on the Hampshire review panel and is Vice Chair of his local Parish Council with particular responsibility for planning matters.

 Gary Rumbell